 This delicious, yet simple Mashed Sweet Potatoes Recipe is the perfect low calorie side for many fall dinner recipes.
 Sweet and savory, each half cup serving is just 2 Points + and packed with fiber and vitamins.
 The trick is to bulk it up with a bit of butternut squash.
-You can’t taste the difference, the texture is about the same, but it helps to cut out some carbs and calories, thus keeping the Weight Watchers Points low.
-A bit of nutmeg helps give these mashed sweet potatoes a bit of seasonal flair, and the sour cream and half and half help keep them moist and creamy without the extra fat of lots of milk and butter that are used in traditional mashed potatoes recipes.
-This is an excellent healthy fall recipe to serve this season!
-Enjoy.
+You can’t taste the difference, the texture is about the same, but it helps to cut out some carbs and calories.

 Over the many years of my life, I have tried a variety of Weight Watchers sweet potato recipes, but never have I thought about mashing it with goat cheese and kale.
-I came across this Kale and Goat Cheese Mashed Sweet Potatoes recipe on Veggie Belly and my curiosity was peaked.
-So I made a few changes in the original version and gave it go.
+I came across this recipe on Veggie Belly and my curiosity was peaked.
+So I made a few changes in the recipe and gave it go.
 It was delicious!!
-And I felt so good finding another way to cook kale because I am in love with it.
-At just 4 Points + for each 3/4 cup serving, this easy vegetarian recipe will a great healthy side dish recipe for Thanksgiving.
-I’m excited to incorporate it into my usual Thanksgiving repertoire!
-But these mashed yams would work well with a variety of dinner entrees.
-Definitely a keeper for me :).

 It’s no doubt, fall is HERE!!!
 And I am super excited to start blogging some of my favorite, and oh so yummy Weight Watchers Fall Recipes.
-There are some seriously good low Points Recipes coming up, you may just never leave your kitchen!
-To kick things off to a tasty start, today I’m sharing my Pumpkin Sweet Potato Bisque Recipe that is to die for.
+To kick things off to a tasty start, today I’m sharing my Pumpkin Sweet Potato Bisque Recipe that is to die for!
 So rich and flavorful, and FULL of fiber and antioxidants.
-It’s a delicious fall soup recipe that’s a great idea for a low calorie Thanksgiving side dish, a healthy soup recipe for lunch, or a delicious low Points Plus dinner idea.
-With just 3 Points + per serving, it’s a very satisfying accompaniment to any meal and will definitely help fill you up.

-I LOOOOOVE sweet potatoes, so when I found this awesome recipe, I was psyched to give it a try!
+When I found this awesome recipe, I was psyched to give it a try!
 It’s super creamy and yummy, and loaded with fiber and antioxidants.
 This low calorie sweet potato soup is a perfect easy crock pot recipe for any weight watcher.
-It tastes great and is good for you too!
-Plus, it’s seasonal flavor makes it a wonderful soup to add to your collection of holiday crock pot recipes.
-Though this is not an official one of Weight Watchers Crock Pot Recipes, I think anyone watching their weight will truly enjoy this sweet potato soup.